 1) Farfetch Launches ‘See It, Snap It, Shop It’

 Luxury e-commerce platform, Farfetch has partnered with Syte to launch a visual search feature called See It, Snap It, Shop It.
 Reported in Glossy, “the feature lets customers upload pictures from anywhere, which the app will then analyze and serve up either the specific product or something similar.”
-This is done using details such as colour, fit and fabric.
+This is done using details such as color, fit and fabric.

 Reported in Tech Startups, Sara Wood, VP Product, Farfetch said, “Visual search is the ultimate connection between on and offline inspiration.
-By allowing our customers to show us what they are interested in we gain a deeper understanding of their needs, are able to inspire them with fashion based on what they are looking for, and enable a more personalised shopping experience.”
+By allowing our customers to show us what they are interested in we gain a deeper understanding of their needs, are able to inspire them with fashion based on what they are looking for, and enable a more personalized shopping experience.”